megacamelus/camel-upstream-info/camel-documentation/camel-xj.md

       }
     }

-Note, this transformation resulted in exactly the same json document as we used as input to the *json2xml* conversion.
+Note, this transformation resulted in exactly the same JSON document as we used as input to the *json2xml* conversion.
 What did the stylesheet do?
-We just gave some hints to XJ on how to write the json document.
-The following XML document is that what is passed to XJ after xsl
+We just gave some hints to XJ on how to write the JSON document.
+The following XML document is that what is passed to XJ after XSL
 transformation:

     <?xml version="1.0" encoding="UTF-8"?>